kauly/video-classification/README.md

 ## Running the project

-To run the project it's necessary to create the containers and them the frontend will be available at `http://localhost:3000/`.
+To run the project it's necessary to create the containers and then the frontend will be available at `http://localhost:3000/`.

 ```shell
 docker compose up